CloudByVenkat/terraform-zero-to-hero-with-azure/day-13-datasources/readme.md

 # 📁 Day 13 — Terraform Data Sources

-# Day 13 – Terraform Data Sources (Using Existing Infrastructure)
+# Terraform Data Sources (Using Existing Infrastructure)

 Today I learned how to reference existing Azure resources instead of creating new ones.